TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

 Both parameter names and their values are case-insensitive.
 The only exception is the "Password" parameter, as VNC passwords are case-sensitive.

-For a complete list of parameters and their descriptions, run:
+For a complete list of parameters and their descriptions, execute:

      java -jar VncViewer.jar -?